hapax/hapax.github.io/assets/hacker.md

 In the words of open-source guru Richard Stallman,

 <span style="padding-left: 20px; display:block">
-What [hackers] had in common was a love of excellence and programming...
-They wanted to be able to do something in a more exciting way than anyone believed possible and show 'Look how wonderful this is.
+[Hackers] wanted to be able to do something in a more exciting way than anyone believed possible and show 'Look how wonderful this is.
 I bet you didn't believe this could be done.'
 </span>